ci-for-research/self-hosted-runners/ubuntu-surf-hpc-cloud/with-cuda/README.md

 ## Requirements

-Cuda currently officially supports only two versions of Ubuntu: 18.04 and 16.04.
+CUDA currently officially supports only two versions of Ubuntu: 18.04 and 16.04.
 This instructions were tested on Ubuntu 18.04.

 ## System info